“Every year, electronics get faster, smaller, and cheaper.”

 You don’t have to be an expert in electronics to see the power of the irresistible forces: Faster, Smaller, and Cheaper.
 Each one creates a variety of potential opportunities for our industry.
 As chips get more powerful, most boards have shrunk and are now manufactured in panels of 8, 12, or 20.

 We first recognized this opportunity a dozen years ago when we introduced MultiWriter™, our On-Board Programming Technology.
-By programming an entire panel in parallel, CheckSum began delivering the fastest possible programming solution to our customers.
-Now, after programming a billion chips and handling panels of 100-up+, CheckSum is recognized as the innovator in gang programming.
+By programming an entire panel in parallel, we delivered the fastest possible programming solution to our customers.
+Now, after programming a billion chips and handling panels of 100-up+, CheckSum is recognized as the innovator in the industry.

-“Now, after programming a billion chips and handling panels of 100-up+, CheckSum is recognized as the innovator in gang programming.”
+“Now, after programming a billion chips and handling panels of 100-up+, CheckSum is recognized as the innovator in the industry.”

 More recently, CheckSum introduced our newest development, Parallel Functional* Test.
 Like MultiWriter™, Parallel Functional Test has unlimited scalability architecture, testing a panel of 40 boards in the same time as testing one singulated board.

 These three parallel testing solutions provide the opportunity for exponentially more efficient throughput.

 Success in parallel testing requires more than just a tester.
 CheckSum’s is the only solution offering tester, fixture, program, and worldwide support.
 Our customers only make one call to find an expert, ask a question, fix an issue, or address new requirements.

 Parallelism is at the core of CheckSum’s test philosophy.
 How many boards would you like to test in parallel?